posabsolute/releasenotes/readme.md

 # Automatic Release notes plugin & website using GitHub milestones

-Lets be real, creating release notes by hand is tedious, this jQuery plugin create release notes automatically from your github milestones repository.
-It comes with a nice one page layout, but you can also integrate it in any website.
+Lets be real, creating release notes by hand is tedious, this jQuery plugin creates release notes automatically from your github milestones repository.
+It comes with a nice onepage layout, but you can also integrate it in any website.

 It's a nice middleground where you can show what your team is doing without having to give github access to all your company.

-It support public and private repositories.
+It supports public and private repositories.

-* Since this plugin use ajax funcionalities, to view the demo your code need to be on a web server.
+* Since this plugin uses ajax functionalities, to view the demo your code needs to be on a web server.
 ** The documentation is also available online at : http://posabsolute.github.com/releasenotes/

 ## Options

-By default your last 10 milestones will ne shown.
-It use jsonp for fetching the data from github, this is perfect for  public repos.
+By default your last 10 milestones will be shown.
+It uses jsonp for fetching the data from github, this is perfect for public repos.

+		$(document).ready(function() {
 			$("#releaseNotesContainer").releaseNotes({
 				milestonesShown			: 10,
 				// If you want to show private repo
-				// You need to add repo credentials in api.php phpApi 				: false,
+				// You need to add repo credentials in api.php phpApi				: true,
 					phpApiPath		: '/',
 				showDescription			: true,
 				showComments			: true,
 				// Used if phpAPI is false
 	     			repo					: 'rails',
 	     			username				: 'rails'
+			});
 		});

 ### milestonesShown (int)